 Mark C. Elliott

 Mark Elliott has been at Harvard since 2003, having earned his B.A. and M.A. at Yale and his Ph.D. at University of California at Berkeley.
-Before joining the Harvard faculty, Elliott was a member of the history departments at University of California at Santa Barbara and University of Michigan.
-His first book, The Manchu Way: The Eight Banners and Ethnic Identity in Late Imperial China, based primarily on Manchu-language sources, is an influential study in the "New Qing History" 新清史 an approach that emphasizes the importance of Manchu political and military institutions in shaping the last empire.
-His newest book is Emperor Qianlong: Son of Heaven, Man of the World, the Chinese translation of which was a Reading Weekly (讀藥) recommended book in 2014.
-He is also the co-editor of New Qing Imperial History: Making Inner Asia Empire at Chengde and the author of numerous articles in English, French, Chinese, and Japanese.
-In addition to a primary interest in the history of relations between China and Inner Asia, Elliott's research comprehends broader questions of empire, ethnicity, translation, and the frontier.
-He teaches a range of courses on history, historiography, and historical methods, as well as classes in Manchu studies, literary Manchu, and classical Mongolian.
-He is the Director of the Fairbank Center for Chinese Studies and chair of Harvard's Ph.D.
-Committee in History and East Asian Languages (HEAL).
+His first book, The Manchu Way: The Eight Banners and Ethnic Identity in Late Imperial China, based primarily on Manchu-language sources, is an influential study in the "New Qing History" 新清史 , a paradigm-shifting approach that emphasizes the importance of Manchu political and military institutions in shaping the last empire.
+His other books include New Qing Imperial History: Making Inner Asia Empire at Chengde and Emperor Qianlong: Son of Heaven, Man of the World.
+He is also the author of numerous landmark articles in English, French, Chinese, and Japanese.
+In addition to a primary interest in the history of relations between China and Inner Asia, Elliott's research comprehends broader questions of empire, ethnicity, and the frontier.
+He teaches a range of courses on history, historiography, and historical methods, as well as classes in Manchu studies and literary Manchu.
+A former director of the Fairbank Center for Chinese Studies, since 2015 he has served as Harvard’s Vice Provost for International Affairs.